lcmen/compartment/README.md

 On macOS, you also need [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) to be able to access containers directly via their IPs.

+**Important:** You must disable "Resource Saver" in Docker Desktop for Mac for docker-mac-net-connect to work properly.
+Go to Docker Desktop Settings → Resources → Advanced and uncheck "Resource Saver".
+See [this issue](https://github.com/chipmk/docker-mac-net-connect/issues/36) for details.

 **Quickstart for docker-mac-net-connect:**

 ```sh